RustCasino Review

 Case Battles is the PvP layer on top of Cases.

-Two or more players open the same case simultaneously; highest combined drop value takes the pot.
+Two or more players open the same case simultaneously, highest combined drop value takes the pot.
 This is where the rake sits, the operator pulls a percentage off the pot before paying the winner.
 Specific rake percentage isn't published, which is mildly annoying but pretty standard for this vertical (pot-rake transparency is patchy across the entire Rust gambling category, not just here).

 Roulette is a multiplayer wheel.
 Players bet Coins on color outcomes (red/black with at least one green/zero variant, implied by the 60% coverage rule in the T&Cs).